Holographic-Sol/Rapture/README.txt

 Backs up target directory extremely fast.

-Mode 1 (Default): Copy Missing - Only copies file names not found in backup directory.
+Mode 1: (Default): Copy Missing - Only copies file names not found in backup directory.
-Mode 1 button has white and green arrows to show it is in Mode 1.
+Mode 1: button has white and green arrows to show it is in Mode 1.

 Mode 2: Comprehensive - Is Mode One plus compares file timestamps and copy is source timestamp is newer than backup timestamp.
-Mode 2 button has white arrows to show it is in Mode 2.
+Mode 2: button has white arrows to show it is in Mode 2.

-Mode one is useful if you dont edit the files. (like a music library, picture directory etc...)
+Mode 1 is useful if you dont edit the files. (like a music library, picture directory etc...)
-Mode two is useful if you edit files. (documents, or you edit your music and pictures too you can still use it...)
+Mode 2 is useful if you edit files. (documents, or you edit your music and pictures too you can still use it...)

 Configure in config.txt before use!